m3g/ComplexMixtures.jl/docs/src/tools.md

     The appearance of the resulting plot can be customized with the mutating `plot!` function, as usual.

-    For a more customized plot, you can adapt the source code of the `contourf_per_residue` function, which is commented in detail and available at [this link](https://github.com/m3g/ComplexMixtures.jl/blob/c017bf6fd8aa412a43c8b3e08945496d2498d104/ext/ComplexMixturesPlotting.jl).
+    For a more customized plot, you can adapt the source code of the `contourf_per_residue` function, which is commented in detail and available in the `source` link at the bottom right of the above doc entry.

     In particular, [this example](@ref 2Dmap-example2) we show how to produce a custom 2D map in detail, splitting the contributions in to residue subgroups.